 A trip to the doctor later that day with no record of your pain starting at the scene of the incident will make it increasingly difficult to prove that injury is a result of the incident when it comes time for litigation.
 Once a copy of the police report is available, you or your personal injury attorney should immediately obtain a copy as it will be necessary evidence when filing your claim.

-Get the information of any witnesses whenever possible, get the name and phone number of any witnesses to your incident.
+Get the information of any witnesses whenever possible, and get the name and phone number of any witnesses to your incident.
 While we understand this may be difficult or impossible due to injury, if at all possible you will want to be able to have a way to contact witnesses so they can provide testimonies of what they saw.

 Seek medical attention even if it feels like a minor cut, scrape, or bruise, make sure any pain or markings that have resulted from the crash are documented by the police/EMTs so that they are included in the police report.